208. Art and Understanding

 These suggestions for how art might give us understanding are certainly not the only ones and they are not necessarily convincing.
 All of them would require far more elaboration than this brief overview can provide.
 But they do at least show us that the aesthetic cognitivists are right: art need not be only a matter of expression of feeling, emotional catharsis, entertainment, pleasure, escape, and so on.
 Art may not give us the kind of understanding that comes by conceptually grasping propositions that represent the facts.
 But there are many ways to understand the world and art suggests some of those ways.
 Whether some forms of aesthetic understanding can rise to the level of knowledge is another topic for another post.

-Go here for my various posts on aesthetics.
+Please go here for more of my posts on aesthetics.